 November 21, 2022 Similac Lawsuit Update

-Last week, the FDA announced that it is considering implementing a new strategy to avoid future bacteria contamination at infant formula factories.
+Last week, the FDA announced it is considering implementing a new strategy to avoid future bacteria contamination at infant formula factories.
 This comes in response to the nationwide infant formula shortage caused partly by the shutdown of a significant formula manufacturing plant in Michigan due to contamination issues.

 Under the proposal, the FDA would form a new team of formula inspectors and increase its involvement and regulatory oversight.